summea/chortle/chortle-examples.md

     your name
     is
     andy
-    your favorite food
-    is
-    bread rolls
     you
-    don't like
-    games
     like
     fruit
+    your favorite food
+    is
+    pizza
     push enter to continue